TheOfk1/PKI/Questions.md

 - You got a new computer, how is it that you trust googles certificate?
 - Why is there intermediate and root CAs?
 Why not only root CAs? (revoke is easier, intermediate is accessible over the network)
 - Where do you think our root CA is located?
-#### X.509 Extensions
+#### Certificate fields
 - What is the X.509 format? (set of extensions for certificates, CSR's, CRL's)
 - What is a serial number?
 Is it unique?
 What is a thumbprint?
 What's the difference?
-- What is the thumbprint used for?
+- $\color{blue}\text{Not Needed}$ What is the thumbprint used for?
 What other name for it is there?
 (Identifying the certificate, fingerprint)
-- What is the signature? (the digital signature method and hash used)
+- What is the signature algorithm? (hash plus encryption used for signing the certificate)
 - What is a CDP?
 (CRL distribution point, the endpoint to get the CRL)
-- What is the not before and not after fields?
-Why do they exist?
+- What is the expiration time of a certificate?
+What is the start time?
 - What is the Issuer and subject fields?
 How do they look? (look like a common name)
-	- What is the subject field used for?
-Is there another field for that purpose? (verify name of the service accessed, the SAN can also be useful)
+	- Is the subject field actually used?
 - What is the SAN field?
+What does it stand for?
 What can be a part of it?
 (Email, DNS, IP, URI)
-	- What is the SAN field used for? (verify service)
+	- What is the SAN field used for? (verify domain name)
 	- What is the difference between the subject field and the SAN?
-(SAN can hold multiple fields)
+(SAN can hold multiple values, SAN is actually useful)
 - What is the key usage and extended key usage fields?
 Why do they exist? (minimize damage if certificate is compromised)
 	- Give some examples of key usages
 		- digital signature